Business Insurance for IT Project Managers

 Fidelity bonds

-Fidelity bonds reimburse your client if one of your employees commits fraud, theft, or forgery, including illegal electronic funds transfer.
+Fidelity bonds reimburse your client if one of your employees commits fraud, theft, forgery, or illegal electronic funds transfer.
 This amount must be paid back to the company that issued the bond.

 The cost of a fidelity bond is typically a small percentage of the bond amount.